 How much does a notary bond cost in Washington?

 SuretyBonds.com issues these bonds with errors and omissions coverage instantly, starting at just $45!
 Additional errors and omissions insurance is also available for those who wish to purchase it.
-Simply click Buy Now to visit our secure payment portal to purchase your bond online today.
+Simply click Buy Now to visit our secure checkout to purchase your bond online today.
 It only takes a few minutes to be on your way to being bonded as a notary in Washington.